sitizaharahedi/Sales-Performance-Bicycle-Shop/README.md

 ## 💡 Highlights

-- Top-Selling Product: PROD_ID_002 generated the highest revenue — $33,011,144 in sales.
+- Top Selling Product: PROD_ID_002 generated the highest revenue which is $33,011,144 in sales.
 - Total Sales: The business achieved $118,726,350 in total sales with a 14.23% profit margin.
 - Monthly Trends: The highest monthly profit was recorded in June 2022, with noticeable peaks in late 2021 and mid-2022.
 - Sales by Country: The USA and India were leading markets, contributing the largest share of sales.